joshjohanning/joshjohanning.github.io/_posts/2021-11-14-azdo-angular-pipeline-caching.md

 Since we have added and properly configured the Pipeline Cache task in our Angular CI build, we have shaved off **10 minutes** from each build.
 When our `npm build` alone takes 10 minutes, our average build time of 20 minutes has been reduced by 50% to 10 minutes:
 ![build time comparison](/assets/screenshots/2021-11-14-azdo-angular-pipeline-caching/build-time-comparison.png ){: .shadow }
+_Average build time of 20 minutes shaved down to 10 minutes after adding the Cache task_

 This was a huge win for the us and dev team, and I'm happy to say the third time's the charm for me on trying to configure the Azure DevOps Pipeline Caching Task.